Airfix Dogfighter: Enemy Units

 In the campaign, players fight some of the most popular tank designs in World War II, including the Churchill, Tiger Tank, and Sherman.
 Other units such as battleships, U-boats and personnel carriers are also included.

 Territory

 For most rooms, players must have a key to get in, which will be revealed depending on the mission.
 Unless otherwise specified, players cannot go upstairs in Axis or downstairs in Allies, or their airplanes will come under fire from powerful enemy anti-air defense batteries.
 At the end of the Allied Campaign, players can go wherever they want in the house.

 Storyline

-This game's plot is based on the invasion of Britain.
+The game's plot is based on the invasion of Britain.

 Multiplayer

 In multiplayer, players can have their own insignia and aircraft.
 Players also can choose a campaign map or a map created in the editor.
 Players can also make special practice maps for themselves and can create buildings.